Arckalyss/Arckalyss/README.md

 Final-year engineering student at **ENSTA** ("Conception de systèmes numériques"), completing an end-of-studies internship at the **AI Office of the European Commission** — working on the interoperability between ISO AI standards and the AI Act.
 In parallel, I completed a law degree (2nd year) at **Université Paris-Panthéon-Assas**.

-🥈 **2nd place, [SPASEA Hackathon](https://www.ensta.fr/actualites/lia-au-service-des-marins-avec-le-hackathon-spasea)** — built an AI-assisted tool for maritime safety with a 4-person team.
+🥈 **2nd place, [SPASEA Hackathon](https://www.ensta.fr/actualites/lia-au-service-des-marins-avec-le-hackathon-spasea)** — built MagnolIA an AI-assisted tool for maritime safety with a 4-person team.

 <br>